 Since 1983 Illusion Of Safety has been the ongoing project of Daniel Burke, working alone and with various collaborators.
 They have released over 20 CDs on labels such as Complacency, Die Stadt, Experimedia, Odd Size, Silent, Soleilmoon, Staalplaat, Tesco, and Waystyx, and played over three hundred concerts in Europe and North America.
 IOS' work has been called ambient, post-industrial, electro-acoustic, noise, sound collage, improvisation, and power electronics, but they are unwilling to limit their work to any given style or method.
 The sonic character and affective substance of the music will often shift abruptly within each recording and live performance.

-Daniel Burke is currently working with conventional instruments, digital and modular synthesis, computer composition, samples, and highly amplified handled objects.
-He uses improvised and composed structures containing material that confounds memory and stimulates perception.
-The resulting music encompasses broken sound, disturbed ambience and unfiltered beauty that collectively evokes an awareness of the ineffable.
-The sound is an interactive language between listener and performer, open to interpretation.
-It is a bridge between humanity and technology, between music and noise.
+Daniel Burke is currently NOT working with conventional instruments, digital and modular synthesis, computer composition, samples, and highly amplified handled objects.
+He used improvised and composed structures containing material that confounded memory and stimulated perception.
+The resulting music encompassed broken sound, disturbed ambience and unfiltered beauty that collectively evoked an awareness of the ineffable.
+The sound was an interactive language between listener and performer, open to interpretation.
+It was a bridge between humanity and technology, between music and noise.

 Link to Previous website illusionofsafety(dot)com courtesy of The Bibliotheca Alexandrina

-Voice Of Reason radio on WNUR 89.3 FM Evanston/Chicago. is on Wednesdays Noon till 4PM CDT
+Voice Of Reason radio on WNUR 89.3 FM Evanston/Chicago. is on Wednesdays 2PM untill 6:30PM CST.
+Streams live @ wnur.org

 archived on MIXCLOUD